Tino Rangatiratanga flag: Red ensigns

-The Red Ensign is a variant of the New Zealand national flag initially created for use by merchant vessels.
-Historically Māori have preferred this variant, often flying it rather than the blue ensign at places and occasions of particular Māori significance, and often defacing it with names or symbols of their social groups.
-The Flags, Emblems, and Names Protection Act of 1981 grants Māori the leave to continue this tradition.
-It was one of the four flags put to vote in the 2009 public hui.
+The New Zealand Red Ensign is a variant of the New Zealand national flag initially created for use by merchant vessels.
+Historically Māori have preferred red ensigns over blue ensigns, often flying them at places and occasions of Māori significance, and often defacing them with names or symbols of their social groups.
+The Flags, Emblems, and Names Protection Act of 1981 allows Māori to continue this tradition.
+The New Zealand Red Ensign was one of the four flags put forward in the 2009 consultations.

-Kotahitanga flag
+Kotahitanga flags

-A kotahitanga flag is one of any flag designs associated with kotahitanga (English: oneness), a term associated with movements for Māori self-governance beginning in the 1830s.
+Kotahitanga flags are flag designs associated with kotahitanga (English: oneness), a term associated with movements for Māori self-governance beginning in the 1830s.
 Flags for the movement began appearing in the 1980s and were flown at demonstrations, particularly on Waitangi Day.
 The most common flag was designed by Norman Te Whata and features a circle, off-centre to hoist, with a mere crossed by a scroll representing the Treaty of Waitangi, with the word "Kotahitanga" above it.

-Bastion Point Flag
+Bastion Point flag

-The Bastion Point flag is a protest flag created by Māori demonstrators to protest New Zealand's decision to sell the Auckland region of Bastion Point (Māori:Takaparawha) in 1977.
-The flag was used during the 506 day occupation of the land by protestors.
+The Bastion Point flag is a protest flag created by Māori demonstrators to protest the Crown's decision to sell Bastion Point in Auckland in 1977.
+The flag was used during the 506-day occupation of the land by protestors.
 It features a mangopare (hammerhead shark) design, representing tenacity.
-The white of the design references the purity of Ngāti Whātua Ōrākei, the hapū, or sub-tribe, behind the movement.
-The flag was designed by politician Joe Hawke.
+The white of the design references the purity of Ngāti Whātua Ōrākei, the hapū (sub-tribe), behind the movement.
+The flag was designed by Joe Hawke.
 It has since been used to memorialise the event and represent other Māori struggles for independence and equality.

+New Zealand national flag

+The government of New Zealand recognises the flag of New Zealand as the national symbol of both Māori and non-Māori citizens.
+It was one of the three other flags considered in the 2009 consultations, along with the United Tribes of New Zealand flag and the Red Ensign.
+Combined, the three received one fifth of the public votes.